Aesica: Description

-The fort had only three main gates; south, east and west, with double portals with towers.
+It is believed that the fort was completed in the year 128 AD, later than most of the wall forts as it was an afterthought to the original plan in which Milecastle 43 was built where the later north-west corner of the fort was constructed, and had to be demolished.
+The fort was rectangular in plan with towers at each corner and measuring 355 ft north to south by 419 ft east to west, occupying a comparatively small area of 3 acre.
+The fort had three main gates; south, east and west, with double portals with towers.
 At some time the west gate was completely blocked up.

+Remarkably there are "broad wall" foundations of Hadrian's Wall a few metres north of the later proper "narrow gauge" wall which, unlike elsewhere, did not use the earlier foundations.
+This indicates the fort was started after the initial wall construction after which the later wall was used as the north wall of the fort.

+In addition, notably there are four ditches outside the western wall of the fort, but only a single ditch on the southern and eastern sides which indicates that the flat approach from the west was a defensive concern, while on the southern side the ditch alone interfered with the Vallum structure which clearly existed before the fort was built.

-There were towers at each corner of the fort.
-The Military Way entered by the east gate and left by the west gate.
-A branch road from the Stanegate entered by the south gate.
+The Roman Military Way entered by the east gate and left by the west gate.
+A branch road from the Roman Stanegate entered by the south gate which crossed the Vallum south of the fort.

-The Vallum passed some short distance south of the fort, and was crossed by a road leading from the south gate to the Stanegate.
-A vicus lay to the south and east of the fort, and several tombstones have been found there.
+A vicus lay to the south and east of the fort and several tombstones have been found there.

 Roman aqueduct

 The fort was supplied with water by a remarkable aqueduct system that drew water from the Haltwhistle Burn – Caw Burn directly into the fort.
 The aqueduct wound 6.0 mi from the head of Caw Burn, north of the Wall, although the direct distance was only about 2.0 mi.